 And, of course, how close your native language is to your target language.

-As a matter of fact, all three are distinct languages.
+All three are distinct languages.
 Korean is the most common language isolate.
 This means it has no traceable connections to any other language.

-There’s no denying that having a basic understanding of Korean will help you immensely enjoy the latest K-drama you’re watching.
+Undoubtedly, having a basic understanding of Korean will help you immensely enjoy the latest K-drama you’re watching.
 Perhaps the latest K-Pop song you’re listening to is on a loop.

 So, coming back to the question: Is Korean hard to learn?